 What is the Sun’s Role in Astrology?

 You don’t have to know much about astrology, or even astronomy for that matter, to know that the Sun is the governing celestial body in the solar system.
 Without it, life as we know it wouldn’t be possible.
 While astrologers will often refer to the Sun and Moon as “planets,” the correct terminology for these “light-giving bodies” is a luminary.
-The Moon—along with all the other planets—is only visible because of the Sun and the light it emits.
+The Moon—along with all the other planets—is only visible because of the light emitted by the Sun.
 Astrology has always placed great importance on luminaries due to their high visibility and close ties to our planet.

-While the Earth orbits the Sun, it appears to be the opposite of our view.
-So the Sun’s movement throughout the sky constitutes the time and date here on Earth, and its movements through the constellations dictate which zodiacal season we are in.
+While the Earth orbits the Sun, it appears to be the opposite from our view.
+So the Sun’s movement throughout the sky constitutes the time and seasons here on Earth, and its movements through the constellations dictate which zodiacal season we are in.
 Everyone born within that zodiacal season will share the same Sun sign, as this luminary spends a predictable 30 days in each sign, but dates will vary slightly.

 What is the Zodiacal Order?